sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 We will use the OpenShift GitOps Operator (read more at the [ArgoCD Project](https://argo-cd.readthedocs.io/)) to implement GitOps and deploy our vote application.

-Before we start, delete any of the resources that you may have created in the cluster due to any previous labs you've been working on, especially Virtual Machines.
+Before starting, please delete any Virtual Machines created in previous labs you may have completed to free up cluster resources.

 ## Find and access your Git Repo URL